 Telling stories is something that comes naturally to me.
-It’s a combines observation, analysis and self-expression with room for imagination.
-Storytelling transcends time and place and creates a record of our lives for future generations.
+It’s a combination of observation, analysis and self-expression, with room for imagination.
+Storytelling transcends time and place, creating a record of who we are for future generations.

 I started writing as a teenager and have tried to keep as much of my work as possible.
 My first writing was in the form of Short Fiction.
 I remember my first story, a fable about a box turtle who lost his mother to the ‘black river’ which was actually a city street.